-While folks speak English all around the world it’s most definitely not the first or native language of all countries in the world.
+While folks speak English all around the world it’s most definitely not the native language of all countries in the world.
 The same fact is, quite obviously, true for French and Spanish.

-It’s, therefore, difficult to determine the correct way to spell some words, particularly these days as our words and images exist, beyond borders, on the world wide web.
+It’s, therefore, difficult to determine the best (I didn’t say correct) way to spell certain words, particularly these days as our words and images exist, beyond borders, on the world wide web.

 Beware Your Bias For Localized Spelling

-In Australia we tend to prefer the use of the letter s instead of z (which, incidentally, we pronounce zed not zee) where ever possible.
+Incidentally in Australia we tend to prefer the use of the letter s instead of z (which we pronounce zed not zee) where ever possible.
 This isn’t always the case, but more often than not it is.

 Thinking Beyond Your Backyard